Diamond Fact Sheet

 |Minerals Downunder | Rock Files | Fact Sheets>|

 The quality of diamonds can be split broadly into gem, near gem, industrial and boart categories.
-In rare cases 90% of diamonds in a deposit are of gem quality; but most economic deposits contain 20 to 40% gem quality diamonds.
+In rare cases 90% of diamonds in a deposit are of gem quality; but most economic deposits contain 20% to 40% gem-quality diamonds.

 Diamonds in Australia were recorded in the Bathurst area, New South Wales in 1851.
-Significant quantities also were mined from alluvial deposits at Copeton and Bingara, near Inverell in north-eastern New South Wales from 1867 to 1922 although minor production resumed at Copeton in 1997.
+Significant quantities also were mined from alluvial deposits at Copeton and Bingara, near Inverell in north-eastern New South Wales from 1867 to 1922 and minor production resumed at Copeton in 1997.
 Numerous minor occurrences of diamond have been recorded elsewhere in Australia.

 About 70% of the world market for rough diamonds is controlled by the London-based Central Selling Organisation (CSO).
 The CSO was formed in 1934 in response to cyclical price slumps and the total closure of diamond mines in South Africa during the Great Depression.
 Argyle sells 100% of its product direct to the world market.
-The best Argyle rough diamonds, including the renowned pink diamonds, are cut and polished at the Argyle Diamonds facility in Perth, Western Australia.
+The best pink Argyle rough diamonds, mainly the renowned pink diamonds, are cut and polished at the Argyle Diamonds facility in Perth, Western Australia.

 Finely ground ferrosilicon is mixed with water to make a thick, dense liquid (heavy media).
 When added to this liquid the lighter unwanted rock of the screened ore is more buoyant than the heavier diamonds.
 This buoyancy difference is used to separate the diamonds by pumping the liquid and its contents into downward-angled, metal cones (cyclones) in a descending spiral flow.
 The unwanted light material exits the top of the cyclone and diamonds and other heavy minerals exit at the bottom.